jaclu/pmcam/README.md

 	./pmcam.sh

-To stop the script, press Ctrl + C.
+To stop the script, press Ctrl + C. If REMOVE_SOURCE is set you can stop and resume at any time.

 ## License